 Modified Guaranteed Annuity (MGA)

-A type of market‐value adjusted annuity contract where the underlying assets are held in an insurance company separate account and the value of which are guaranteed if held for specified periods of time.
-The contract contains nonforfeiture values that are based upon a market-value adjustment formula if held for shorter periods.
+A type of market‐value adjusted annuity contract where the underlying assets are most commonly held in an insurance company separate account and the value of which are guaranteed if held for specified periods of time.
+The contract contains nonforfeiture values and death benefits that are based upon a market-value adjustment formula if held for shorter periods.

-Multiple Year Guaranteed Annuity (MYGA)
+Multi-Year Guaranteed Annuity (MYGA)

-A type of fixed annuity that provides a pre-determined and contractually guaranteed interest rate for specified periods of time, after which there is typically an annual reset or renewal of a multiple year guarantee period.
+A type of non-variable annuity that provides a pre-determined and contractually guaranteed interest rate for specified periods of time, after which there is typically an annual reset or renewal of a multiple year guarantee period.

 Pension Risk Transfer (PRT) Annuity